Rest in Peace, Kirk

 I took a long hard look at my Backloggery progress from last year and was once again upset (-34, 14 games beaten) despite firmly deluding myself into believing that I stick to ye olde rule of “I only get a new game once I ‘beat’ a game I already own.”
 ‘Beat’ here, meaning hitting the credits for the first time.
 This year, and perhaps a pseudo-public declaration might help me stick to these resolutions, I want to, have to, must to beat these three games.

 Ghost of Tsushima: A beautiful game and one I was trying to play in the spirit of an old samurai movie.
-Taking the time to pose against sunsets, stare wistfully over sea sprayed cliffs, and gently mosey along roads on my horse. → Read the rest
+Taking the time to pose against sunsets, stare wistfully over sea sprayed cliffs, and gently mosey along roads on my horse. → I’ll get a job later, for now I’m going to read this

 2022 Gaming Resolutions